 This club showcases the Paerdegat Basin at its Open House which is hosted several times during the season.
 There are plenty of opportunities to see the variety of creatures and wildlife that are native, in addition to the ones stopping by during the season.

 Memberships are available for those that wish to participate frequently (including use of their equipment).
 This option allows for frequent visits to the river.

 8. Gowanus Dredgers Canoe Club

-With a focus on the environment, Gowanus Dredgers Canoe Club offers education along with its time out on the water.
+With a focus on the environment, Gowanus Dredgers Canoe Club is great for those looking to go kayaking in NYC while also receiving some education while out on the water.
 Providing a location for the public to kayak, they strive to provide waterfront access and educate those in the neighborhoods around them.

 Founded in 1999, there are plenty of programs offered at Gowanus Dredgers Canoe.
 Participate in either a self or guided tour of the estuary and see why it’s important that we make every effort to improve the environment around us.

 Gowanus Dredgers also hosts events to clean up the waterfront.
 All they need is your help and they will supply everything you need.